2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 Homeowners Worry About A Variety Of Things While Traveling

+Some stress about house and travel insurance.
+Others just hope they return to a well-maintained home.
 House owners who have gardens and yards worry about that.
 Can the sitter properly maintain their property?

 Some travelers can embrace the vacation.
 Their biggest worries are finding wine and making sure they don’t spend too much money on luxury!

-46% of House Owners Hired A Sitter Twice in 2022
+46% of House Owners Hired A Sitter Twice in 2023

-We asked homeowners how many times they hired a sitter in 2022.
+We asked homeowners how many times they hired a sitter in 2023.

-46.2% of the homeowners had hired pet sitters twice in 2022, 23.1% of the homeowners were yet to hire a house sitter.
+46.2% of the homeowners had hired pet sitters twice in 2022, but 23.1% had yet to hire a house sitter.

 As house-sitting becomes more popular, there will be more opportunities each year.